 The Cultural Heritage Programme at Oxford, in partnership with Maharana Mewar Charitable Foundation and the American Institute of Indian Studies is working to digitise more than 200,000 images of Indic art and architecture.

-The Sealinks Project is a large multidisciplinary project involving collaboration with individuals and institutions around the Indian Ocean and beyond.
-Its aim is to study the earliest maritime connections that linked up and gradually transformed societies around the Indian Ocean.
+The Sealinks Project studies the first maritime connections that linked societies around the Indian Ocean.
+A large multidisciplinary project, it involves collaboration with individuals and institutions around the Indian Ocean and beyond.
 The project draws upon the methods of archaeology, genetics, linguistics and palaeoenvironmental studies to try to better understand the first steps towards globalisation in the Indian Ocean world, exploring the interplay between the cultural and biological factors that came to shape societies, species and environments in the region.

 The Planned Violence: Post/Colonial Urban Infrastructures and Literature network explores the shifting relationship between urban planning, violence and literary representation from colonial into postcolonial times.
 A collaboration between University of Oxford, Jawaharlal Nehru University, Delhi and University of the Witwatersrand, Johannesburg, the project examines the complex role of literature in theorising the city: how contemporary patterns of violence are embedded within urban stories of the past, and how narrative complicates official histories of post-imperial, multicultural London, and postcolonial Delhi and Johannesburg.
 It brings the insights of critical geographers and historians into dialogue with cultural and literary critics, identifying literary texts as key to interrogating current theoretical debates on space and social control.